 Gynecological surgical patients have high risks for developing deep venous thrombosis because they experience hypercoagulable states, immobility and vascular injuries during the course of their surgeries.
 In a prospective clinical study of 141 cases treated using gynecological surgery, Liu and colleagues reported 22 cases suffered from DVT and the incidence was 15.6%.27 In our research we also found gynecological abdominal surgery was an independent risk factor for post-operative VTE.
 Besides uterine malignancy has more chance of developing VTE as it requires extensive pelvic dissection for cancer clearance.
 We also observed uterine malignancy was significantly associated with post-operative VTE (p<0.05).

 There were some limitations in the present study.
-There were only a few patients in this single-center trial.
+There were only few patients in this single-center trial.
 Nevertheless, the center lacked a comprehensive strategy for VTE prophylaxis, therefore the findings of this study might not accurately represent the VTE burden of patients having AM surgery.

 Conclusion:

-Post-operative VTE is a serious complication following malignant abdominal surgery, according to the current study.
+This study demonstrates that the post-operative VTE is a serious complication following malignant abdominal surgery, according to the current study.
 Post-operative VTE was independently predicted by longer surgical length, advanced disease stage, high Caprini RAM score, colorectal and gynecological surgery, elevated post-operative D-dimer, and advanced age.
-Therefore, in order to avoid post-surgical VTE in patients having AM surgery, every center should implement a VTE prophylactic program.
+Therefore, it is essential for all centers to implement a standardized VTE prophylaxis protocol.

 CONSENT: